Demetrias: Archaeology

-The site, about 3 km south of Volos, was excavated from the end of the 19th century.
 Remains of the walls (about 11 km) and the acropolis that was to the northwest in the highest point of the city are preserved.
 Also uncovered were the theater, the Heroon (a temple above the theater), an aqueduct, the sacred agora (with a temple and the administrative center of the city), and the Anaktoron (royal palace) east of the city on the top of a hill, which was occupied until the middle of second century BCE, and later used by the Romans as a cemetery.